Search for the Electric Dipole Moment and anomalous magnetic moment of the tau lepton at tau factories: Summary

+In conclusion, a new method is proposed in this paper to reconstruct the neutrinos from the tau decays.
+The fraction of signal events with good fitted neutrinos improves from $42.0\%$ based on pure kinematics, to $58.6\%$ with the impact parameters resolving the two-fold ambiguity in solutions.
+It is further improved to $64.6\%$ with fits including the impact parameters constraints.
+With all the final states from tau decay being reconstructed, the matrix element for each event is calculated and employed to obtain the sensitivity on the extra contributions to EDM and $g$-2 of the tau lepton produced in the low energy $e^+e^-$ colliders.
+Under this framework, it is predicted that with 50 $\text{ab}^{-1}$ of data that will be collected by $Belle$-II, a precision of $|d^{NP}_\tau|<2.04\times 10^{-19}$ e$\cdot$cm can be achieved for the EDM, and $|a^{NP}_\tau|<1.75\times 10^{-5}$ for the $g$-2 of tau (about $1.5\%$ of the SM prediction), when systematics are not considered.

+The improved sensitivities on EDM and $g$-2 are used to constrain two representative models.
+In the model with mirror leptons, the results can exclude heavy mirror neutrinos with a mass of $O$(100 TeV) that has $V$+$A$ coupling to SM leptons through mixing, which is hard to be directly produced at hadron colliders.
+The mirror neutrino can cause observable anomalies in both tau EDM and $g$-2 (a simultaneous search for both without overlap is possible).
+On the other hand, the $g$-2 measurement with the improved precision can also explore the parameter space in the 2HDM+CS model which resembles the scalar sector of the NMSSM.
+In this model, it is found that the $g$-2 measurement of tau lepton is more sensitive than the measurement of electron in some parameter spaces, and it can also constrain some parameter space that can explain the muon $g$-2 anomaly.

+There are two points worth discussion.
+First, we are not giving precise theoretical predictions of EDM and $g$-2 values, but rather, we are estimating the experimental accuracy that can be achieved.
+We expect that in the actual analysis, the systematics due to higher order effects \cite{Had} on the shapes of distributions will be evaluated with respect to the accuracy of Monte Carlo generator at that time, which is not the subject of this work.
+Second, the tau decay simulation is based on \cite{Hagiwara:2012vz}, which has been tested against TAUOLA \cite{TAUOLA}.
+The accuracy of the tau decay modeling can be improved with the $Belle$-II data over the time, and the remaining discrepancy with the data constitutes systematics of the search, which is also not covered in this work.

-Although $Belle$-II is a $B\bar{B}$ factory operating at the $\Upsilon(4S)$ resonance energy, it is also a factory for $\tau^-\tau^+$ pairs, with $\sim < <$$1.80\times 10^{-5}$ for the $g$-2 of tau.
-The precision of the tau $g$-2 is about $1.5\%$ of the SM prediction, thus this new framework and the large amount of data collected at current or future tau factories can constrain BSM much better than before.
+This new framework and the large amount of data collected at current and future tau factories will significantly improve the precision of the tau EDM and $g$-2 measurement, and hence can provide a new opportunity to constrain BSM with much better sensitivity.